Skip to content

 Will a light bulb camera work outdoors?

 Only models with an IP65 or higher rating, and only under a covered fixture.
-Direct exposure to rain or snow voids the warranty on every brand we checked.
-The Symynelec is our outdoor pick because of the IP65 rating.
+Direct exposure to rain or snow voids the warranty on most brands.
+The Symynelec is the standout outdoor pick because of its IP65 rating.

 Do I need a sign if the camera only watches my property?